ReneNulschDE/mbapipy/README.md

 MercedesME platform as a Custom Component for Home Assistant.

-Remove other MercedesMe components before use of this one.
+Please login once in the MercedesME IOS or Android app before you install this component

 Configuration:
 ```